-Insects - I once looked in the behind the slit viewer using a photmeter at Kitt Peak and saw a prefect silohoutte of a spider.
+Insects - I once looked in the behind the aperture viewer using a photometer at Kitt Peak and saw a prefect silhouette of a spider.
 (Talk about bugs in the system...)

-24.2 Telescope Problems- Optical and Mechanical
+25.2 Telescope Problems- Optical and Mechanical

 Scattered light - This is a truly insidious and I think very common problem.
+This was discussed in the chapter on "Flatfielding".

 Bad tracking/ guiding.
-Usually obvious from the trailed images, although observing with a wide filter (or no filter), particularly at high zenith angle can produce elongated images by differential refraction.
+Usually obvious from the trailed images, although observing with a wide filter (or no filter), particularly at high zenith angle can produce elongated images due to the effects of differential refraction.